25 Ways To Care For Yourself This Holiday Season

-Whether you love shopping for gifts, traveling, and hosting family or not, the holidays are stressful.
+Whether you love shopping for gifts, traveling, or hosting family, the holidays are stressful.
 Are you feeling overwhelmed by holiday stress?
-Perhaps, like with everything else in life, holiday stress is a reflection of how well we take care of ourselves.
+Perhaps, like everything else in life, holiday stress reflects how well we take care of ourselves.
 Here are 25 simple ways to care for yourself during the holiday rush.

 1. Share Love